pedagand/MPRI-2.4-DTP/04-generic/Desc.lagda.rst

     Hyper [] A = Id A
     Hyper (F ∷ Fs) A = Seq F (Hyper Fs) A

-that is (but this would play nice with unification):
+that is (but this would not play nice with unification):

 .. code-block:: agda